Mihirrrrrrr/Disjoint-Set-Union-Library-Template/README.md

-# DSU
+# Union-find data structure with union by rank and path compression heuristics
-union find data structure with union by rank and path compression heuristics To use the library:
+To use the library:
   1. include "DSU.h" in your source file.
   2. following functionalities are provided:<br>